Computing

 At Hook Junior School, our whole curriculum is shaped by our school vision which aims to create responsible citizens, ensure children have personal fulfilment, be confident and competent within themselves, be individual and ultimately to become lifelong learners.
 Our core learning values - collaboration, independence, thinking, creativity, reflection and curiosity - are rooted within our computing lessons.

-Our computing curriculum is separated into four main strands all of which are taught each term:
+Our computing curriculum is separated into four main strands:

 - Information technology